5 Unexpected Ways a Bad Credit Score Can Impact Your Life

 To no surprise, many lenders consider bad credit borrowers as high risk and to compensate for this risk, they will charge higher interest rates.
 Whether you’re applying for a personal loan, a mortgage or a car loan, these higher interest rates make borrowing more expensive.

 However, if you find yourself in a financial emergency and have exhausted all other borrowing options, you could turn to bad credit loans.
-While not always advisable, the lenders offering these loans use a fairer assessment system and take multiple factors into account apart from your credit score.
+While not always advisable, the lenders offering these loans use a fairer assessment system and take multiple factors into account rather than from your credit score alone.
 As a result, your loan has a higher chance of being approved.

 Furthermore, by making your loan repayments on time, you could also improve your credit score and work towards a better financial future.